-I appreciate your consideration on this project, and all the valuable infrastructure you've developed in Victoria over your term(s), o Bring life to an existing vehicle parking lot in a prominent Downtown location.
+I appreciate your consideration on this project, and all the valuable infrastructure you've developed in Victoria over your term(s),

-Thanks, Jordan Stout Downtown Victoria Resident
+Thanks, Jordan Stout

+Downtown Victoria Resident

 As a resident of Broughton Street, only blocks away from the proposed project, I would greatly welcome Telus Ocean to my neighbourhood.
 It will bring a new energy into this commonly overlooked corridor of the city.
 Further, it will: